ThibaudM13/ProjetSamReader/README.md

 ### Prerequisites

-In order to run optimally our SamReader.py, this are configuration and packages our script use:
+In order to run optimally our SamReader.py, this are configuration and packages our script uses:

 * Python 3
   ```sh